microsoft/vscode-maven/README.md

 <details>
 <summary>Folder Exclusion for Searching POM Files</summary>

-To speed up the searching of maven projects, you can exclude folders in settings:
+To speed up the searching of Maven projects, you can exclude folders in settings:

 ```json
 {